Client Assertion

 JWT Payload

-The aud claim MUST contain only the valid iSHARE identifier of the server.
+claim MUST contain only a valid Party Identifier of the party that authenticates the client.
 Including multiple audiences creates a risk of impersonation and is therefore not allowed.

 In OAuth 2.0 clients are generally pre-registered.
-Since in iSHARE servers interact with clients that have been previously unknown this is not a workable requirement.
+Since in iSHARE servers interact with clients that may have been previously unknown, this is not a workable requirement.
 Therefore iSHARE implements a generic client identification and authentication scheme, based on iSHARE whitelisted PKIs.

 Since OAuth 2.0 doesn’t specify a PKI based authentication scheme, but OpenID Connect 1.0 does, iSHARE chooses to use the scheme specified by OpenID Connect in all use cases.
 This is preferred above defining a new proprietary scheme.